Does Coffee Really Affect Me Negatively?

 I’ve not been drinking much coffee as it makes me angry, impatient and my body smells really bad.

 But, I have been drinking matcha – a ceremonial green tea.
 It still contains caffeine (1 teaspoon = 1 shot of espresso) and I’ve found myself drinking more and more of it to get me through the day.

 With my history of addictions (and my genetics that make it easy for it to happen…), I’m like a former alcoholic – can’t even have a little bit.
 It’s very hard to admit it to myself but caffeine has been robbing me of my health and I’ve got to face the truth.

-- I don’t sleep as well (I’ve started progesterone and it’s helping lots but still.. > more on progesterone creams in coming weeks)
+- I don’t sleep as well (I’ve started progesterone and it’s helping lots but still).

-- My thyroid isn’t all that happy – I’ve started getting cold hands and feet; a sign of a potential Hashimoto’s flair-up
+- My thyroid isn’t all that happy – I’ve started getting cold hands and feet; a sign of a potential Hashimoto’s flare-up.

 - I crave caffeine and can’t stop thinking about having something caffeinated – a typical spinning cycle of an addict

 However, I will not beat myself up for it because I didn’t hit rock bottom and I’m fixing my health proactively.

 I want to get my energy naturally from good food, occasional fasting, exercise and solid sleep.